scala/legacy-svn-scala/docs/android-examples/unlocking-android/README.txt

 using the shell command (let us assume the existence of the "2.2_128M_HVGA" virtual device) :

-   android-examples> emulator -no-boot-anim -no-jni -avd 2.2_128M_HVGA &
+   unlocking-android> emulator -no-boot-anim -no-jni -avd 2.2_128M_HVGA &

 Then we move for instance to the "Snake" project directory and execute one of the following Ant targets :

-   android-examples> cd BounceyBall
+   unlocking-android> cd BounceyBall
    Snake> ant clean
    Snake> ant scala-compile
    Snake> ant debug